VIL

 Cilotex (Circular Logistics for the textile industry)

-The fabric industry is the second largest pollutant in the world, after the oil industry.
-In addition, 80 % of all fabric ends up as waste.
-The VIL project Cilotex (Circular Logistics for the Textile industry) aims to analyze the logistics possibilities to stimulate the circular economy for the textile industry.
-This project focusses on coton and polyester clothing.
+The fabric industry is the second largest pollutant in the world, after the oil industry with 80 % of all fabric ending up as waste.
+The VIL project Cilotex (Circular Logistics for the Textile Industry) will analyse the logistical possibilities for stimulating a circular economy for cotton and polyester clothing within the textile industry.

 status: Closed | theme: Green Supply Chains | type: Regional

-High water consumption during the production of raw materials and the use of large quantities of chemicals, make the fabric sector a major polluter.
+High water consumption and the use of large quantities of chemicals during the processing of raw materials make the textile industry a major polluter.
 Many clothing items never get sold and used clothes are being reused very little.

-Both the government and textile sector are getting more and more aware of this problem.
-Several companies have started initiatives on circular economy.
-This initiatives deserve logistic support and stimulation.
+Both the government and the textile sector are increasingly becoming aware of this problem.
+Several companies have started initiatives on circular economy and that deserves logistic support and stimulation.

 Opportunities

-VIL wants to examine which new economic business models can be developed for the companies involved, for the textile sector in general and for the related logistics service providers.
-The business models will be based on added value logistics, starting from a more effective collection of end-of-life clothing.
+VIL wants to examine new economic business models that can be developed for the companies involved within the textile sector in general and for the related logistics service providers.
+The business models will be based on added-value logistics, starting with collecting end-of-life clothing more effectively.
 A successful circular economy can hold commercial advantages for both textile producers and retailers.
-Clothes that would have been lost, get new commercial value through reuse or recycling.
+Clothes that would have been lost, obtain new commercial value through reuse or recycling.

-The circular economy and a better reuse of materials also have a considerable impact on society: it implies consciously dealing with scarce resources and a reduction harmful emissions caused by the combustion of end-of-life clothing.
+The circular economy and better reuse of materials also have a considerable impact on society: it implies consciously dealing with scarce resources and reducing harmful emissions caused by the combustion of end-of-life clothing.

 Specific activities

-• Market analysis on the circular economy and reverse logistics within the textile industry.
-And more specifically within the participating companies.
+• Market analysis on the circular economy and reverse logistics within the textile industry, more specifically within the participating companies.
 Analysis of best practices in Belgium and abroad

 • To map out the (reverse) product flows including end-of-life and mapping out all RLMM-components (Reverse Logistics Maturity Model)

-• To identify new business models, their possibilities and conditions
+• To identify new business models, in coherence with their possibilities and conditions

-• To identify opportunities of improvement, focused on added value logistics
+• To identify opportunities for improvement, focused on added value logistics

 • To quantify the opportunities: cost-benefit analysis